Malinchism: Uses

 In Mexico and in other countries the term "malinchism" or "malinchist" applies to all those who feel an attraction to foreign cultures and disregard for their own culture.
 It also applies to politics, as in El Salvador, where leftist political parties call their opponents "malinchist right-wing".
 The myth of Malinche came to be applied as a technical term for giving preference to Western cultures.
 The concept has a potential broader application to refer to a colonized country developing an admiration or affection for a colonizing country.

-Malinchism is also associated with the depiction of women as a source of betrayal and nefarious behavior.
-In Mexican popular culture, this theme plays out with Malinche often portrayed as both the deceiver and the deceived.
-In theatrical productions, she is sometimes portrayed as a victim of conquest, and sometimes the manufacturer of her own destiny.
+Malinchism is also associated with the depiction of women as symbols of betrayal and deceitful behavior.
+In Mexican popular culture, this theme often portrays Malinche as both the deceiver and the deceived.
+In theatrical productions, she is sometimes depicted as a victim of conquest, while in other portrayals, she is portrayed as the architect of her own fate.
 She is represented in art as a figure showing women's inborn deception and guilt — one who used her sexuality and betrayed her children.
 Even in dance, the dichotomy persists.
 In La Malinche, a ballet composed in 1949, by José Limón, Malinche is at first an unwilling victim, then assumes the proud deportment of an aristocrat, and in the end, weighted down by the finery she wears, she gives birth to a mixed-race child who rejects her.
 In literature, Malinche has been compared to Eve, the temptress who through deception, leads men astray.